College Counselor: This Matters More Than Anything Else

 Harry Miller

-I have read college essay drafts by students that detailed the ways they had dreamed of taking their own lives to escape the pressure and anxiety of simply existing.
-I have found students sobbing in the school bathrooms, having panic attacks in the middle of AP exams, talking about waking up to throw up in the middle of the night before exams.
+I have read college essay drafts by students detailing how they had dreamed of taking their own lives to escape the pressure and anxiety of simply existing.
+I have found students sobbing in the school bathrooms, having panic attacks during AP exams, and talking about waking up to throw up in the middle of the night before exams.
 I have received text messages from former students, now away at college, that said, “I don’t want to be here anymore.”

 Some students confided in me that Covid gave them a much-needed break

-Just last week, a teenager confessed to me that the Covid lockdown had not seemed all that bad to him, because it allowed him to step off the treadmill that is school, work, sports, and home for many high school students.
+Just last week, a teenager confessed to me that the Covid lockdown had not seemed all that bad to him because it allowed him to step off the treadmill that is school, work, sports, and home for many high school students.
 “It was kind of a relief,” he said, a tinge of guilt in his voice.
 He’s not the first student to tell me that.

 We have convinced our teens that there is no room for error

-Even in the pandemic, even when everyone else was baking sourdough bread and watching “Tiger King” in sweatpants, our kids had to soldier on, not drop the ball, make the grade, get the score, stay in shape.
+Even in the pandemic, even when everyone else was baking sourdough bread and watching “Tiger King” in sweatpants, our kids had to soldier on, not drop the ball, make the grade, get the score, and stay in shape.
 They are exhausted, and they have every right to be.
-There are no pre-requisites for pain.
+There are no prerequisites for pain.

 Parents ask if they can pull their children out of classes if they are in danger of earning a B, certain that anything less than an A will keep them out of a “good college,” whatever that means.
-They won’t let them quit a sport or an activity they don’t like anymore, because they believe colleges will not want their kids unless they show a four-year commitment.
+They won’t let them quit a sport or an activity they don’t like anymore because they believe colleges will not want their kids unless they show a four-year commitment.

 Our teens compromise everything in pursuit of perfection

 It’s OK to fail.
-It’s OK to quit a team, the band, a job.
-It’s OK to say no. It’s OK to be who they are and that may not be the class president, or the team captain, or the class valedictorian.
+It’s OK to quit a team, a band, or a job.
+It’s OK to say no. It’s OK to be who they are, and that may not be the class president, team captain, or valedictorian.
 They can just be themselves because being themselves is enough, and they are enough, and they can and will survive any of these perceived setbacks.

 We parents are guilty of getting caught up in all of it

-Your children, my children, all of our children very much believe that their value in this world is in question.
-My mission, I have decided, is to make sure my kids know that all I want for them is to be good citizens, good friends, good partners and good humans.
+Your children, my children, and all of our children believe their value in this world is in question.
+My mission, I have decided, is to make sure my kids know that all I want for them is to be good citizens, friends, partners, and humans.

 What matters?
 Hope, effort, love, purpose, and people matter.
-Wanting to stay on this planet and get up tomorrow and try again matters.
+Wanting to stay on this planet, get up tomorrow, and try matters again.
 Nothing else really does.

-They need us to tell them the stakes are not nearly as high as they think they are.
+They need us to tell them the stakes are not nearly as high as they think.

-After his retirement statement went viral, Harry Miller told the TODAY Show, “It’s raining young people off of buildings, and you look around and you say, ‘Something’s going on right now and something needs to happen.'”
+After his retirement statement went viral, Harry Miller told the TODAY Show, “It’s raining young people off of buildings, and you look around, and you say, ‘Something’s going on right now, and something needs to happen.'”

 His words haunt me every day.
 Something has to happen.
 Something has to change.
-And, that something starts with us believing that nothing matters as much as our kids’ health.
+And that something starts with us believing that nothing matters as much as our kids’ health.

 There’s no time to waste.
 We’re losing them.